 An application is said to be RESTful when it is composed mostly or entirely of REST APIs.
 REST APIs may be used individually within an application, or they may be contained within an SDK (software development kit).

-As a Mobile Backend as a Service (MBaaS) platform, Backendless is also a fully-capable API as a Service platform.
+As a full-service application development platform, Backendless is a fully-capable API as a Service platform.
 Backendless is built using the microservice architecture.
-This means that all of the Backendless built-in APIs can be used individually or in tandem within an application.
+This means that all of Backendless’ built-in APIs can be used individually or in tandem within an application.
 All Backendless APIs are available as basic REST APIs and for all of our SDKs, including iOS, Android, and Flutter.

 Additionally, we give you the ability to import your APIs from a variety of sources.
 Once they are in our platform, you can easily modify, combine, or create new APIs right from your browser, continuous integration system, or developer workstations.